-In Utah, an Advance Health Care Directive is a tool to designate a health care agent, or someone to make health care decisions on your behalf when you are unable to do so.
+A Healthcare Directive is a tool to designate a health care agent, or someone to make health care decisions on your behalf.
 It goes into effect upon your inability to make or communicate health care decisions.
 If you fail to appoint someone to fill this role, the court will appoint a guardian, which may create a costly legal process.

-If you have Advance Health Care Directive, you are able to choose the person who will determine what treatments and health care you will receive, including end-of-life or palliative care decisions.
+If you have Healthcare Directive, you are able to choose the person who will determine what treatments and health care you will receive, including end-of-life or palliative care decisions.
 Your health care agent makes surrogate decisions, which means that they step in your shoes and make the decisions that you would make on your own if you were able to do so.

 Ideally, surrogate decisions should be based on your input and the specific preferences you communicated before any loss of decision-making capacity.
 It should be based on a prior understanding your health care preferences and what you would want under the circumstances.

 Healthcare Directives are intensely personal documents.
 When thinking about creating your own, consider: